farrasmumtaz/farrasmumtaz/README.md

 * ⚙️ More interested in backend engineering, API development, and system architecture.
 * 🔐 Interested in application security, secure coding, and vulnerability analysis.
 * 🚀 Learning Docker, CI/CD, Nginx, cloud infrastructure, and production deployment.
-* 🤖 Using AI-assisted development with an emphasis on code validation, security, and maintainability.
 * 📚 Currently improving my knowledge of system design, testing, monitoring, and DevOps.

----

-## 🎯 Current Focus

-* Building secure and maintainable fullstack applications.
-* Improving backend architecture and REST API design.
-* Learning Docker, Redis, CI/CD, Nginx, and server management.
-* Implementing automated testing and security validation.
-* Exploring security analysis for AI-generated applications.
-* Understanding application performance, scalability, and production reliability.

 ---